ChrisPritchard/MiniKnight/README.md

 ## Supported platforms

-Being dotnet core 2.1, it should work on all platforms that supports (Windows, Linux, Mac).
-Tested (and largely coded on) Windows 10.
+Being .NET 5, it should work on all platforms that supports (Windows, Linux, Mac).
+Tested (and largely coded on) Windows 10, and on OSX.
 A full list of dotnet core supported platforms can be found from here: <https://github.com/dotnet/core/blob/master/release-notes/2.1/2.1-supported-os.md>

-I built this using VS Code, but have also tested opening and running on Visual Studio 2017.

-__A note for mac users__: part of the compilation of this game involves building the content, done using a MonoGame content builder referenced via Nuget.
-On OSX, this component does not work with just dotnet core.
-I have managed to get it going by doing the following:

-- Installing the latest version of LTS Mono from here (version 5.12.0): <http://www.mono-project.com/download/stable/#download-mac>
-- Installing the latest version of the MonoGame standalone pipeline builder for OSX from here (Pipeline.MacOS.pkg, v3.6): <http://www.monogame.net/2017/03/01/monogame-3-6/>
-- Doing a sudo dotnet restore and a sudo dotnet build

-After the build succeeded, a sudo dotnet run started the game without issue.

-__A note for mac AND linux users__: the map loader uses System.Drawing, which on non-windows means you need to install libgdiplus.
-Details can be found here: <https://github.com/CoreCompat/CoreCompat#running-systemdrawing-for-net-core-on-os-x-or-linux>

-They suggest there that I could add Nuget packages to get around this, but I had mixed success doing so on my OSX test machine.
+The project relies on MonoGame and LibGDI (for bitmap loading) - both have been added as nuget packages and tested on OSX, but I am still testing this for other platforms.
+If this causes an issue, try installing the monogame sdk and libgdi from your package manager etc.

 ## Note on development sequence